 Aeonium 'Lily Pad'

-Aeonium 'Lily Pad' is a succulent plant that grows up to 12 inches (30 cm) tall, forming spreading colonies of semi-flattened, flower-like rosettes.
+Aeonium 'Lily Pad' is a succulent plant that grows up to 12 inches (30 cm) tall, forming spreading colonies of semi-flattened, flower-like rosettes of thick waxy bright green leaves.
+It offsets from the base of its lower leaves.
 The rosettes are up to 6 inches (15 cm) in diameter.
-Leaves are thick, bright green, and waxy.
-It offsets multiple plants from the base of their lower leaves.
 A stalk of yellow flowers emerges from each mature rosette.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).